neo-project/global-blockchain-compliance-hub/_posts/Israel/1111-11-02-israel-team-member-nationality-requirements.md

 To obtain a work permit, your employer must apply on your behalf with the Ministry of Trade, Industry, and Labour.
 If approved, you will receive a letter of recommendation from the Ministry, with which you can apply for a work permit at your local Israeli consulate.
 Foreign workers will require a work visa for initial entry, and should apply for it in parallel with the work permit.

 To apply for a work visa, please provide the following:
-Passport
+- Passport
-Completed visa application
+- Completed visa application
-Certificate of medical examination
+- Certificate of medical examination
-Certificate of good conduct
+- Certificate of good conduct
-Two passport-sized photos
+- Two passport-sized photos
-Signed document from employer stating their intent to hire you
+- Signed document from employer stating their intent to hire the applicant

 Foreigners may need to find local Israeli partners to establish a company.
 However a new incubator program pilot that began in 2017 may eventually help foreign entrepreneurs bypass that requirement (read more below).